 - Using someone else's ideas or words without appropriate acknowledgment. - Submitting your own work in more than one course without the permission of the instructor. - Making up sources or facts. - Obtaining or providing unauthorized assistance on any assignment (this includes working in groups on assignments that are supposed to be individual work).

 On tests and exams:

-- Using or possessing any unauthorized aid, including a cell phone.

 - Looking at someone else's answers.

 - Letting someone else look at your answers.

 - Misrepresenting your identity.

 - Submitting an altered test for re-grading.

 Misrepresentation: